k2view-academy/K2View-Academy/articles/04_fabric_studio/08_fabric_project_tree.md

 <studio>

-A current active project in the Studio has its name displayed at the top of the Project Tree, i.e., in the below example, the current active project is Demo_6_5.
+A current active project in the Studio has its name displayed at the top of the Project Tree; the current active project seen in the below example is Demo_6_5.

 ![image](../../articles/13_LUDB_viewer_and_studio_debug_capabilities/images/Logical_Units_Tree.png)